Travel after Brexit: key FAQs for visiting the EU

 On the day you're travelling, you will need to ensure that your passport is both:

 - less than 10 years old (regardless of validity period)

 If you do not have both of these ticked, you will likely be unable to travel to most EU countries as well as Switzerland, Norway, Liechtenstein and Iceland.

 Do I have to join a different border queue when entering the EU?

 Yes; you're no longer allowed to enter a country via the 'EU nationals' lane at border control.
 In addition, you may also be asked for proof of exit with a return ticket and be required to provide proof of funds for the duration of your stay.

 Are flights, ferries, trains & coaches to Europe still operating?

-Yes; flights, ferries, trains - Eurostar and Eurotunnel - and coaches between the UK and the EU will continue to run as normal.
+Yes; flights, ferries, trains - Eurostar and Eurotunnel - and coaches between the UK and the EU are continuing to run as normal.

 Can I drive in the EU after Brexit?